 Once upon a time I dreamed of being a chef.
 Excitedly, I scheduled an appointment to tour Le Cordon Bleu in Scottsdale.
-When I found out I would need to attend for a minimum of 15 months and could only miss 3 days over the course of my entire program, my wanderlust kicked the chef dreams’ butt.
+When I found out I would need to attend for a minimum of 15 months and could only miss three days over the course of my entire program, my wanderlust kicked the chef dreams’ butt.
 So I was thrilled when Tourisme Montreal invited me to join them for a lunchtime cooking class in Old Montreal.

 l’Atelier & Saveurs offers a variety of cooking classes, but I particularly loved that my lunchtime cooking class was a small group of locals that prefer to labor for their lunch.
-Our small group of 8 each shared the duties of first chopping up chicken thigh that would become our chicken casserole with mushrooms and mustard with couscous and fine herbs.
+Our small group of eight each shared the duties of first chopping up chicken thigh that would become our chicken casserole with mushrooms and mustard with couscous and fine herbs.
 The guys (cooking classes aren’t just for the girls!) graciously volunteered to chop the red onion so us lovely ladies wouldn’t leave with runny mascara.
 I learned the proper technique for cleaning mushrooms – just brush off the dirt with a dry pastry brush – while some others diced them up as quickly as I cleaned them.

 Next, one of the gents browned the chicken and deglazed the pot with white wine while another of the gals prepared the couscous.
 I got a quick lesson on chopping techniques and finely chopped up the fresh parsley and chives.